rhdtownsend/gyre/doc/sphinx/source/user-guide/working-with-grids.rst

 Spatial Grids
 =============

-As discussed in the :ref`gyre-fundamentals` chapeter, GYRE discretizes the oscillation equations on a spatial grid.
+As discussed in the :ref:`gyre-fundamentals` chapeter, GYRE discretizes the oscillation equations on a spatial grid.
 This grid spans a range :math:`[x_{\rm i},x_{\rm o}]` in the dimensionless radial coordinate :math:`x \equiv r/R`.
 The grid resolution